-The principal responsibility of the Technology Division ("IT") is to support port-wide applications, infrastructure and information security.
-The IT Master Plan for 2017 - 2019 is the blueprint for the division as an internal service provider.
-After receiving Port Security Grants for Cybersecurity and security camera replacements, multi-project programs are in flight and aligned to the Authority's Strategic Plan.
+The principal responsibility of the Technology Division is to support port-wide applications, infrastructure, and information security.
+The Information Technology Master Plan for 2020 - 2022 is the blueprint for the division as an internal service provider.
+With support from Port Security Grants for cybersecurity and security camera replacements, multi-project programs are in flight and aligned to the Authority's Strategic Plan.